sivaprasadreddy/spring-modular-monolith/README.md

 # spring-modular-monolith-ddd
-An application following Spring Modulith and DDD
+An e-commerce application following Spring Modulith and DDD